 TPOPP is the Kansas and Missouri version of POLST.
-POLST (Physician Orders for Life-Sustaining Treatment) is a voluntary national program that seeks to better align treatment plans with goals and values of frail and seriously ill patients with life-limiting illness.
-Under POLST, more than 45 states have adopted standardized medical order sets for such patients.
+POLST is a voluntary national program that seeks to better align treatment plans with goals and values of frail and seriously ill and clinical frail patients with life-limiting illness.
+Under POLST, nearly every one of the 50 states and the District of Columbia have adopted standardized medical order sets for such patients.
 These actionable medical orders follow patients across care settings.

 The KS/MO initiative, sponsored by the Center, is the country's only bi-state initiative.
 TPOPP depends on extensive participation and coordination among and between providers and care settings (e.g., hospitals, long-term care, EMS, etc.) for successful implementation.
 Thousands of TPOPP orders are executed by patients and families throughout the two-state region from Sabetha in southwest Kansas to St. Louis in east central Missouri.
 In 2009, the Center began this initiative by implementing a pilot program in Topeka and has been training KS/MO providers at various stages of development of TPOPP coalitions since that time.
-In 2021, we distributed 22,250 TPOPP forms to providers and 150 copies of Caring Conversations ®...continued to consumers.